Frequently asked questions

 Our tours are not bilingual.
 You will have the tour in the language you selected during the booking process.

-It will depend on the cancellation and modification policy.
+It will depend on the cancellation and modification policy of each guided tour.
 If possible, it will also depend on availability.

 Each tour description has its own section informing on cancellation policy, please check it carefully before booking.